 In addition, if you work for the local, state, or federal government, you have additional civil rights protections from being fired in violation of your Constitutional rights, such as your First Amendment rights to freedom of speech and freedom of religion.
 Likewise, if you own stock in a closely held corporation and the company fired you or otherwise forced you out, you might have a legal claim as an oppressed shareholder.

 In some situations, you can have a claim for wrongful discharge if you were forced to resign.
 More specifically, if you were severely harassed or your legal rights were otherwise violated in a way that would cause a reasonable person to feel they had no choice but to resign, then you may have a constructive discharge claim.

-For more information about wrongful termination or another adverse employment action, or to schedule a consultation to discuss your wrongful termination claim or another employment law problem with one of our attorneys, please contact us online or call us at either (201) 487-2700 or (212) 398-7100.
+For more information about wrongful termination or another adverse employment action, or to schedule a consultation to discuss your wrongful termination claim or another employment law problem with one of our attorneys, please feel free to contact us online or call us at (973) 744-4000.